cloudbytestorage/openstack/CloudByte Storage and OpenStack LVM Driver.md

   stack-volumes-lvmdriver-1   1   1   0 wz--n- 10.01g  9.01g
 ```

-- Create a new LVM backend in **cinder.conf** and
+- Register a new LVM backend in **cinder.conf** and
-- add the new volume-group to this new LVM backend
+- Add the newly created volume-group to this new LVM backend
+  - e.g. below edit
-  - e.g. below example creates a backend called 'cloudbyte-lvm' &
+    - registers a new backend called 'cloudbyte-lvm'
     - adds 'cinder-cb-volumes' as the volume group
 ```
   sudo vi /etc/cinder/cinder.conf